prtm/LClip/ReadME.md

 # LClip

-LClip script helps you search clipboard data on your linux favourite browser.
+LClip script helps you search clipboard data on your Ubuntu GNOME favourite browser.

 ## Features